dashjoin/translate/README.md

 TODO

+### Updating Translations

+This section describes how you can add or update translations:

+* Visit your website or application
+* Open the browser console (CTRL + SHIFT + I in most browsers)
+* In the script console, enter: dashjoin.i18n.enableDevMode()
+* This re-activates the translation mode
+* Perform your changes
+* Download the new version of the dji18n.json file and add it to your site as described in the section above

 ### Translations File Format

 This section describes the translation file format.
 The file must have a valid JSON structure.
 Note that you can edit this file and put it under version control.